 - MOSFET is a type of FET that is a unipolar device i.e. single charge carriers are responsible for the conduction between source and drain.

-- Voltage applied at the gate side is used to control the current flowing through conducting channel between source and drain.
+- The voltage applied at the gate side is used to control the current flowing through conducting channel between source and drain.

-- MOSFET is a voltage controlled device unlike BJT which are current controlled device.
+- MOSFET is a voltage-controlled device, unlike BJT which is a current-controlled device.

-- Practically gate of the MOSFET draws no current.
-However, small amount of initial current is needed to charge the capacitance of the gate terminal.
+- Practically, the gate of the MOSFET draws no current.
+However, a small amount of initial current is needed to charge the capacitance of the gate terminal.

-- MOSFET is mostly used as as electronic automatic switch in both analog & digital circuits.
+- MOSFET is mostly used as an electronic automatic switch in both analog & digital circuits.

 - It is widely used in applications where high amplification is required.